Iran says repelled unidentified plane from its airspace

 After firing at the drone, the Iranian planes followed it for several miles as it moved further from Iranian airspace, the Pentagon said.
 Washington has issued a diplomatic protest to Iranian authorities.

-News of the incident emerged ahead of large-scale air defence drills Iran has planned across several eastern provinces in coming days.
+News of the incident emerged ahead of large-scale air defense drills Iran has planned across several eastern provinces in coming days.

-The "Velayat 4" manoeuvres will be jointly held by the regular armed forces and the Islamic Revolutionary Guard Corps, and will test new radar and surveillance equipment, Iranian military commanders said.
+The "Velayat 4" maneuvers will be jointly held by the regular armed forces and the Islamic Revolutionary Guard Corps, and will test new radar and surveillance equipment, Iranian military commanders said.

 On Tuesday this week, Iran impounded a Saudi Arabian fishing vessel that entered its southern territorial waters, according to Press TV.